Return to Work

 (c) the worker's employer is not co-operating in the early and safe return to work of the worker.

-(2) The commission shall determine, after reviewing the results of an assessment, whether a worker requires a labour market re-entry plan in order to enable the worker to re-enter the labour market and reduce or eliminate the loss of earnings that may result from the injury, and shall determine the employment that is suitable for the worker.
+(a) determine whether a worker requires a labour market re-entry plan in order to enable the worker to re-enter the labour market and reduce or eliminate the loss of earnings that may result from the injury; and

 (4) A labour market re-entry plan shall be prepared in consultation with